Master LinkedIn Advertising with This Comprehensive Cheatsheet

 Know that feeling when you log into LinkedIn and have 10 new messages?
 It’s likely that some of those are marketers popping into your inbox through Sponsored InMail for a pretty penny.
 Marketers or sales teams can curate a list of contacts to send personalized messages to.
 The content of the messages is largely up to you – you want to invite prospects to events or even attempt to generate an inbound call.

-LinkedIn’s new dynamic ads are basically as personalized as you can get on this platform.
+Dynamic ads are basically as personalized as you can get with your LinkedIn advertising.
 Advertisers can choose to promote job postings, content downloads, their own company page, or drive traffic to a website via spotlight ads, which also appear on the newsfeed.
 This ad type also has set templates and auto-translation options to make personalizing the ad creative easy for you.

-Plot twist: Elevate is not an ad, per say, but it is an advertising solution.
+Plot twist: Elevate is not an ad, per se, but it works as a LinkedIn advertising solution.
 Elevate is a platform that a company can pay for their employees to become brand advocates.
 Basically, it makes it easier for your marketing or sales team to control or suggest content that your employees share on LinkedIn.
 Should employees be sharing your suggested content anyway?
 Probably.
 But this spoon-feeds posts and moves the needle – my company saw three hires learn about us from Elevate posts and had $20k+ in earned media!

-However, the platform does have a few minimums that all advertisers must spend:
+However, LinkedIn advertising does come a few minimums that all advertisers must spend:

 - $10 daily budget per campaign